Localization in quiver moduli spaces: Applications

-In particular, this holds if $\dim(i)=1$.
-Now we have $\dim(j_k)\geq \dim(i)$ for all $k$.
-Indeed, if we had $\dim(j_k)=l$ such that $l<\dim(i)$, we could consider the $(\dim(i)-l)$-subspace $\ker(f_{c(i,j_k)}(i))$ which would just have a $(\dim(i)-l)(m-1)$-dimensional image.
-This contradicts the stability condition.\\ Therefore, the subquiver is of the form $(\dim(i),e')$ with $e'\geq (\dim(i))$.
-Furthermore, because of the stability every $k$-dimensional subspace at least has a $((m-1)k+1)$-dimensional image. \\ If we fix a boundary quiver, which exists because the original quiver has no cycles, this subquiver just has one common vertex with the remainder of the quiver and is of dimension type $(d_1,md_1)$.
-Then for the image dimension of the remainder of the quiver $b$ we have
+Therefore, the subrepresentation is of dimension type $(\dim X_i ,e')$ with $e'\geq m\dim X_i$.
+Furthermore, because of the stability every $k$-dimensional subspace at least has an $((m-1)k+1)$-dimensional image.

+If we fix a proper boundary quiver, which exists because the original quiver has no cycles, this subquiver just has one common vertex with the remainder of the quiver and the corresponding subdata is of dimension type $(d_1,md_1)$.
+But for the dimension type $(d-d_1,b)$ of the remainder of the data we have